cengc13/website/_pages/about.md

 My research lies at the intersection of **computational materials science, computational chemistry, and artificial intelligence**.
 I develop **generative models, machine learning interatomic potentials, and physics-based phenomenological models** to accelerate the discovery and design of complex materials for a sustainable future.

-I’m currently on the faculty job market—welcome to connect!
+I’m currently on the academic job market—welcome to connect!